omertb/my-notes/docker/docker-notes-1.md

 # DOCKER_OPTS includes --bip expression.

 $ systemctl start docker
-$ ip a  | see if IP address of docker0 is changed.
+$ ip a  # see if IP address of docker0 is changed.

 ```
-> Setting hostname and sending stdout of a container to  syslog server
+> __Setting hostname and sending stdout of a container to  syslog server.__
-> _The Dockerfile for image of this container is available as "Dockerfile-Freeradius"._
+> _The Dockerfile for image of this container is available as "Dockerfile-Freeradius"._:
 ```
 $ docker run -d --hostname freerad_server --name freerad_ct --log-driver syslog \\
     --log-opt syslog-address=udp://172.16.100.100:514 -p 172.16.0.10:21812:1812/udp myservices:radius